 Principles of Illustration

 This module is designed for you to develop creative thinking by raising awareness to the visual impact of type and messaging, with emphasis on exploring new territories for communication.
-Work will be reimagined responses developed through the cut-up technique, and will playfully interrogate the message, aim and audience in relation to from, structure and impact.
+Work will be reimagined responses developed through the cut-up technique, and will playfully interrogate the message, aim and audience in relation to form, structure and impact.

 Practice of Illustration

-As illustrators, what we see around us shapes of our visual vocabulary and inspiration.
+As illustrators what we see around us shapes of our visual vocabulary and inspiration.
 The compulsion to collect and record has always been part of our methodology and provides the starting point from which we build images to communicate ideas and develop narratives.
-The module will focus on narrative illustration, and will examine how you can interpret and visually narrate images in new and imaginative ways.
+The module will focus on narrative illustration and will examine how you can interpret and visually narrate images in new and imaginative ways.